BaiGanio/baiganio.github.io/README.md

 ## _Deploy_
 - _Prod:_
   - Automtic deploy on `push` or `pull-request` with [_GitHub Actions_](https://docs.github.com/en/free-pro-team@latest/actions) `CI/CD` pipeline.
   - Custom configuration could be extended from `build-deploy.yml` file.
+  - Versioning is done by runing locally `ng build` and then pushing updated `package.json` back to the repo.
 - _Test:_
   - Use build artifacts from the `dist/` directory.
   - Upload files to the server via any favorite FTP client.